New Zealand has developed a Cancer Control Strategy, which sets principles and goals to guide existing and future actions to control cancer.

 Goal 6: Improve the effectiveness of cancer control in New Zealand through research and surveillance

-The Cancer Control Programme is a national programme that covers the Ministry of Health, DHBs and regional cancer network activity across the cancer continuum to implement the New Zealand Cancer Control Strategy and Action Plan.
+The National Cancer Programme covers the Ministry of Health, DHBs and regional cancer network activity across the cancer continuum to implement the New Zealand Cancer Control Strategy and Action Plan.
 The programme is led by the Ministry of Health working closely with DHBs and regional cancer networks.

 To maintain these close working relationships, the Programme is governed by a joint Ministry of Health and District Health Board Steering Group.
 Further information the Programme's governance structure is provided in the documents below: